AnimeThemes/animethemes-server/resources/markdown/terms.md

 ## Software License Agreement

 AnimeThemes is licensed under the MIT License.
-Plesae visit the [AnimeThemes Github repository](https://github.com/AnimeThemes/animethemes-server/) to review the terms of the AnimeThemes license agreement.
+Please visit the [AnimeThemes Github repository](https://github.com/AnimeThemes/animethemes-server/) to review the terms of the AnimeThemes license agreement.

 ## Term and Termination